How to Double Crochet: Step-by-Step Tutorial with Photos

 What is double crochet good for?

-Continue your stitch journey with our single crochet guide for a tighter, denser stitch, or check out the half double crochet for a stitch that falls between SC and DC in height.
+Keep building your stitch skills with our single crochet guide for a tighter, denser stitch, or check out the half double crochet for a stitch that falls between SC and DC in height.